Boost Team Performance by Matching Collaboration Tools to Workflows

 About the Author

 Clare Price is CEO of Octain, a global strategic planning consultancy that helps small and mid-market companies grow to dominate their markets by fueling the speed of business.
-She is the author of the new eBook, Make Remote Work, a practical guide for helping companies navigate the new remote work world.
+She is the author of the eBook, Make Remote Work, a practical guide for helping companies navigate the new remote work world.